What is a Sound Spectrum?

 (vertical lines).
 In the spectrogram, the harmonics appear

 as horizontal lines.
-Note that the pitch doesn't change, so
+In this example, the pitch doesn't change, so

 the frequencies of the spectral lines are constant.
 However